mikeonslow/elm-workshop/part7/README.md

 # Introduction to Elm (Part 7)

->Before getting started with this part, be sure to `cd` into the directory `part7` in your project
+>Before getting started with this part, be sure to `cd` into the directory `part7` in your project and open the `Main.elm` file

 In this section, we'll be updating our `view` function to display the data returned by the API in a meaningful way.